 This year, as part of our support, the five teams will attend a warm-up event at Bosch UK Headquarters, Denham.
 During the day the teams will be put through a series of challenges to get them ready for the Formula Student final, including a run through of their business presentations and scrutineering on their cars.

 “Each team is unique, so our help is catered for the individual teams.”

 Emma Cliffe – Previous Formula Student and current intern at Bosch.

-This year, we’ve branched out and partnered with Bath’s electric team.
-George Fern, manager of the new team, chatted to us about the benefits of actually having “electrical engineers on board to get our sensor networks working really well.”
+After last year’s success with Bath Electric, we’ve continued our support and partnership with electric teams.
+George Fern, manager of Bath Electric, chatted to us about the benefits of actually having “electrical engineers on board to get our sensor networks working really well.”
 It is important for us, that each team expands their knowledge of engineering in different areas.

 Formula Student not only tests real-world teamwork, time management, budgeting and engineering skills, it in turn prepares the students for the first steps in their working career.
 Competitors regularly graduate to join Formula One and motorsport teams, as well as securing placements with the world’s leading engineering organisations.

 “When recruiting, we look for things that differentiate candidates; things like Formula Student.”

 Last year, the Bosch marquee at Silverstone was buzzing across the 4 days of competition with tech talks, table football and a Grand Prix simulator with augmented reality and virtual reality.
 This was all accompanied by a diverse team of Bosch representatives from HR, Bosch Rexroth and more, all available to discuss information about Bosch’s involvement with Formula Student and to talk to about career opportunities.
 It gave the student engineers a welcome break from building cars and competing, and they came away knowing a whole lot more about the world of Bosch.